raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 HDR is a different story, and I need to go into it to explain the [ICtCp] color space.

-It's possible to think of perceptual coding as a game.
-If the user sees a step due to quantization error, the coder loses (and, in keeping with the gradient theme, gradients are the case where such steps are most visible).
-The name of the game is to encode the image with the least number of bits.

-In "standard" viewing conditions, 8 bits in the sRGB space is (almost) enough.
-In fact, steps are barely visible, but in most cases this is good enough, and the convenience and performance benefits of using exactly one byte to encode a sample value are enough.
-Making perceptually uniform gradients is related to the quantization problem, because ideally all these 1/255 steps are equal perceptually.

-HDR changes the game a bit.
-Not only is the content over a wider range of values, in part because the display technology is assumed to be capable of higher brightness, but we can assume the opponent can change the viewing conditions, including a dark room.
-With these rules, sRGB fails pretty badly.
-Even not counting the high-brightness side of the equation, when the eye is accommodated to dark viewing conditions, the steps in the linear ramp near black become considerably more visible.

-The theory behind HDR coding is basically to minimax the game.
-Essentially, it allocates code words such that over all possible adaptations to viewing conditions, the step between code words is just under the perceptual threshold, so the coder never loses.
-The curve that represents the minimum step over all adaptations is the "Barten model" and is shown in Figure 4.6 of [Poynton's thesis].
+In standard dynamic range, you basically assume the visual system is adapted to a particular set of viewing conditions (in fact, [sRGB] specifies an exact set of viewing conditions, including monitor brightness, white point, and room lighting).
+A perceptually uniform gradient from black to white is also useful for image coding, because if you set number of steps so that each individual step is *just* imperceptible, it uses a minimum number of bits for each sample while faithfully rendering the image without artifacts.
+And in sRGB, 256 level is just barely enough for most uses, though steps are often visible when displaying gradients, the case where the eye is most sensitive to quantization errors.

+In HDR, however, this approach doesn't quite work.
+Because of the wider range of brightness values from the display device, and also weaker assumptions about the viewing conditions (darkened rooms are common for movie viewing), the human visual system might at any time be adapted to quite light or quite dark viewing conditions.
+In the latter case, it would be sensitive to much finer gradations in near-black shades than when adapted to lighter conditions, and a similar situation is true the other way around.
+If tuned for any one single brightness level, results will be good when adaptation matches, but poor otherwise.

+Thus, HDR uses a different approach.
+It uses a model (known as the Barten model, and shown in Figure 4.6 of [Poynton's thesis]) of the minimum contrast step perceptible at each brightness level, over all possible adaptation conditions.
+The goal is to determine a sequence of steps so that each step is just under the threshold of what's perceptible under *any* viewing conditions.

 The SMPTE ST 2084 transfer function is basically a mathematical curve-fit to the empirical Barten model, and has the property that with 12 bits of code words, each step is just under 0.9 of the minimum perceptual difference as predicted by the Barten model, across a range from 0.001 to 10,000 nits of brightness (7 orders of magnitude).
 There's lots more detail and context in the presentation [A Perceptual EOTF for Extended
 Dynamic Range Imagery] (PDF).
-Arguably it wins the game, so defined.

 That said, though it's sophisticated and an excellent fit to the empirical Barten curve, it is *not* perceptually uniform at any one particular viewing condition.
-In particular, a ramp of the ST 2048 curve will dwell far too long near-black (representing a range that would be more visible in dark viewing conditions).
+In particular, a ramp of the ST 2084 curve will dwell far too long near-black (representing a range that would be more visible in dark viewing conditions).
 To see this for yourself.

 ### A comparison of curves